vmware-labs/reconciler-runtime/README.md

 		Reconciler: reconcilers.Sequence{
 			&reconcilers.CastResource{
 				Type: &duckv1alpha1.ImageRef{},
+				// Reconciler that now operates on the ImageRef type.
+This SubReconciler is likely
+				// shared between multiple ResourceReconcilers that operate on different types,
+				// otherwise it would be easier to work directly with the Function type directly.
 				Reconciler: &reconcilers.SyncReconciler{
 					Sync: func(ctx context.Context, resource *duckv1alpha1.ImageRef) error {
 						// do something with the duckv1alpha1.ImageRef instead of a buildv1alpha1.Function